srihari0101/HtmlLearning_2025/README.md

 Moving Words: I found out that you can move words by adding Top or Bottom and Left or right then u give a number with px to move it.
 New Text: To add new texts u need to add body then a name for mine i did h2 your may be something else.

+0003 Colourful Progress Steps

+Colourful backround: In this script I tried something new and tried to add multiple backrounds colours and it worked.

+Progress Numbers: I added more progress numbers which was different to what I thought i just had to add a line saying <div class="circle">4</div>